jorritspee/Application-on-Nuts-Notified-Pull/README.md

 4. vital interests of the person concerned (patient)
 5. performing a public law task
 6. legitimate interest of the organization
 The Sending Organization is subject to legal obligation, which is included in the WGBO.
-Things are a little less simple for the filler (data user).
+Things are a little less simple for the Receiving Organization.
-If there is agreement as to who will be the filler or Receiving Organization, and the patient has already given consent for the request from Sending Organization to filler, the WGBO applies.
+If there is agreement as to who will be the Receiving Organization, and the patient has already given consent for the request from Sending Organization to Receiving Organization, the WGBO applies.
 The WGBO states that a care provider may assume a patient's consent (implicit consent) to provide his or her patient data when that care provider sends the patient to another care provider for a current care need and provides patient data for this purpose (more details can be found in the report "[Implementatie van de WGBO Deel 4](https://www.knmg.nl/download/implementatie-van-de-wgbo-deel-4-toegang-tot-patientengegevens#:~:text=wet%20naar%20praktijk.-,Implementatie%20van%20de%20WGBO.,king%20met%20het%20NICTIZ%20ontwikkeld.)", chapter chapter 2.2.5.

 ## 3.3 Security and trust